 The investigation comes on the heels of a petition by Terrie Haggey, a 2013 Honda Accord driver who petitioned NHTSA to look into an “alarming pattern of power steering failures.”
 The related repairs are currently not covered under Honda’s current warranty policy.

-In response to Terry’s request, NHTSA asked Honda to provide additional information and found out that there have been 77 instances of power steering failure stemming from this issue.
+In response to Haggey’s request, NHTSA asked Honda to provide additional information and found out that there have been 77 instances of power steering failure stemming from this issue.
 The agency is currently conducting engineering analysis, a stage of the investigation process that may result in a recall.

 If a recall is initiated, any necessary repairs will be free for drivers.